django-cms/django-cms/docs/contributing/code.rst

 #.
 Fork our `GitHub`_ repository, https://github.com/django-cms/django-cms
 #.
 Work locally and push your changes to your repository.
 #.
 When you feel your code is good enough for inclusion, send us a pull request.
 #.
-After that, please join the `Slack Channel`_ of our Pull Request Review work group (#workgroup-pr-review).
+After that, please join the `Slack Channel`_ of our Pull Request Review work group ``#workgroup-pr-review``.
 This group of friendly community members is dedicated to reviewing pull requests.
-Report your PR and find a “pr review buddy” who is going to review your pull request.
+Report your PR and find a “PR review buddy” who is going to review your pull request.
 #.
 Get acknowledged by the django CMS community for your contribution

 See the :ref:`contributing_patch` how-to document for a walk-through of this process.